-- Hypersensitivity to the active substance or to any of the excipients or other ACE (Angiotensin Converting Enzyme) inhibitors - History of angioedema (hereditary, idiopathic or due to previous angioedema with ACE inhibitors or AIIRAs) - Extracorporeal treatments leading to contact of blood with negatively charged surfaces - Significant bilateral renal artery stenosis or renal artery stenosis in a single functioning kidney - Must not be used in patients with hypotensive or haemodynamically unstable states - 2nd and 3rd trimester of pregnancy - Severe hepatic impairment. - The concomitant use of Losartan potassium with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m)
+- Hypersensitivity to the active substance or to any of the excipients or any other ACE (Angiotensin Converting Enzyme) inhibitors. - History of angioedema (hereditary, idiopathic or due to previous angioedema with ACE inhibitors or AIIRAs). - 2nd and 3rd trimester of pregnancy. - Severe hepatic impairment. - The concomitant use of losartan with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR $< 60 \text{ ml/min/1.73 m}^2$ ). - Concomitant use with sacubitril/valsartan therapy. - Extracorporeal treatments leading to contact of blood with negatively charged surfaces. - Significant bilateral renal artery stenosis or renal artery stenosis in a single functioning kidney. - Losartan Potassium and Ramipril must not be used in patients with hypotensive or haemodynamically unstable states.